 Chill out zone a ‘chill out zone’ where students can socialise and relax between meals and activities.

 Activities : A huge range of new and different activities and outings are available.
-Every afternoon will be filled with supervised trips to London to Museums and for the allimportant shopping that students need to do in their holidays.
+Every afternoon will be filled with supervised trips to London to Museums and for the all-important shopping that students need to do in their holidays.

 Excursions: Students will have one full day excursion per week.